rahul29699/Name-and-Major/README.md

 Hi, I am Rahul Mishra from India and My major is Computer Science.

-I am working on this project with my 2 friends Kevin and Kyle.
+I am working on this project with 2 of my friends Kevin and Kyle.